bcgov/digital-policy/MGIP.md

 ### **Supervisor:**

 A person to whom an employee directly reports or a person who manages a service provider contract or service agreement.

+### **Transitory Information:**

+Information of temporary and/or low value that is needed for only a limited period of time in order to complete a routine action or prepare a subsequent record (e.g., a new version).
+For more information, see the Transitory Records Guide.